xuanzee/PUI2016_fb55/HW4_fb55/README.md

 How to read a scientific paper: you do not need to read all of it (generally scientists don't unless the paper is directly connected with their research.)
 On a journal like science the front page of the articleis a synapsis of it.
 Read that (mandatory).
 Then go to the body of the article and read:
-Abstract (mandatory), Introduction (you can skip it if you think the front page gave you sufficient understanding), Tables and Tables caption (mandatory), Figures and Figure captions (mandatory), Conclusions (mandatory).
+Abstract (mandatory), Introduction (you can skip it if you think the front page gave you sufficient understanding), Tables and Table captions (mandatory), Figures and Figure captions (mandatory), Conclusions (mandatory).
 _You are responsible for reading **and understanding** the content of the reading material_.
 If anything is not clear, because of language difficulties or any other reason, please ask!

 ## ASSIGNMENTS: